MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email-text-consent.md

 ## Consent to track user behavior

 Each Compliance profile has its own Purpose specifically for tracking user interactions, such as message opens and link clicks.
 Like the Commercial and Transactional purposes, the enforcement model for tracking consent can be Restrictive, Non-restrictive, or disabled.
-If the tracking purpose is set to a disabled enforcement model, no tracking consent checks will be made for messages sent as part of that compliance profile, meaning all interactions will be tracked.
+If the tracking purpose is set to a disabled enforcement model, no tracking consent checks are made for messages sent as part of that compliance profile, meaning all interactions are tracked.

 If you would like to collect tracking consent, you can add the tracking purpose to Forms and Preference centers.